macs3-project/MACS/README.md

 ## Recent Changes for MACS (3.0.0b2)

-### 3.0.0b1
+### 3.0.0b2
-        The first beta version of MACS3, with HMMRATAC feature recently added.
+        The second beta version of MACS3, with HMMRATAC feature recently added.

-	* New features from alpha7:
+	* New features from beta1:

-	1) HMMRATAC module is added
+	1) HMMRATAC module fixes
-	HMMRATAC is a dedicated software to analyze ATAC-seq data.
-The basic idea behind HMMRATAC is to digest ATAC-seq data according to the fragment length of read pairs into four signal tracks: short fragments, mononucleosomal fragments, di-nucleosomal fragments and
-	tri-nucleosomal fragments.
-Then integrate the four tracks again using Hidden Markov Model to consider three hidden states: open region, nucleosomal region, and background region.
-The orginal paper was published in 2019 written in JAVA, by Evan Tarbell.
-We implemented it in Python/Cython and optimize the whole process using existing MACS functions and hmmlearn.
-Now it can run much faster than the original JAVA version.
-Note: evaluation of the peak calling results is underway.

-	2) Multiple updates regarding dependencies, anaconda built, CI/CD process.

 ## Install

 The common way to install MACS is through